archisman-dey/differentiate-haskell/README.md

 * Use `~` instead of `-` for unary minus.
 * Integers are not supported yet, use float instaed : 2.0 instead of 2.
+* Brackets have to be used in some places to get the expression parsed correctly, specifically, while writing unary expressions.

 ## Examples